Yunhan-xx/Bank-Marketing-Analysis-EDA-LogisticRegression/README.md

 ### Recommandation Summary:
 #### 1. Targeting: Identifying Customer Groups for Marketing Efforts.
-#### Based on the analysis of demographic and financial factors, this term deposit marketing campaign should focus on the following customer groups:
+#### Based on the analysis of demographic and financial factors, this term deposit marketing campaign should focus on the following customers:

 - Retired Individuals and Students: Specifically, target clients aged below 30 or above 60, as they are more likely to be risk-averse compared to other age groups and occupations.